harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/container-kill.md

 ### Signal for kill

 It defines the Linux signal passed while killing the container.
-You can tune it using the `SIGNAL` ENV.
-It defaults to the `SIGTERM`.
+You can tune it using the `SIGNAL` environment variable.
+Its default value is set to `SIGTERM`.

 [embedmd]: # "./static/manifests/container-kill/signal.yaml yaml"